ben-grande/qusal/salt/sys-cacher/README.md

 ### Report Page and Maintenance Tasks

+The APT-Cacher-NG WebUI address is `http://127.0.0.1:8082/acng-report.html`

+If you want to view statistics or manage the server through a GUI, open `sys-cacher` or `sys-cacher-browser` desktop file `cacher-browser.desktop` from the app menu.
+Addresses starting with `http` or `https` will be redirected to `sys-cacher-browser`.

-The report page is available from `sys-cacher` and `sys-cacher-browser` at `http://127.0.0.1:8082/acng-report.html` and any other client qube that has `sys-cacher` as it's update qube.
+The report page is available from `sys-cacher` and `sys-cacher-browser` at and any other client qube that has `sys-cacher` as it's update qube.
 This is apt-cacher-ng limitation and is bad security wise, every client has administrative access to the cacher qube.
 You should add the following to the end of `sys-cacher` rc.local:
 ```sh
 echo "AdminAuth: username:password" | tee /etc/qusal-apt-cacher-ng/zzz_security.conf
 ```
 Where username and password are HTTP Auth strings.

-If you want to view statistics or manage the server through a GUI, open `sys-cacher` or `sys-cacher-browser` desktop file `cacher-browser.desktop` from Dom0.
-Addresses starting with `http` or `https` will be redirected to `sys-cacher-browser`.

-The browser separation from the server is to avoid browsing malicious sites and exposing the browser to direct network on the same machine the server is running.
-The browser qube is offline and only has access to the admin interface.
-In other words, it has control over the server functions, if the browser is compromised, it can compromise the server.

 ### Connect to the cacher via IP instead of Qrexec